george-probably/probably.blog/Weblog/Posts/2023/01/20 - Being Whimsical.md

 ## Adding More Whimsy To Your Life

 If you've looked in the footer of this blog, you'll have seen that it's hosted on [weblog.lol](https//weblog.lol).
-This falls under the larger unbrella of [omg.lol](https://home.omg.lol/referred-by/georgeprobably), a collection of web tools that creator Adam Newbold (@Neatnik) thought would be useful.
-The reality, however, is that it is much more than than.
+This falls under the larger unbrella of [omg.lol](https://home.omg.lol/referred-by/georgeprobably), a collection of web tools that creator Adam Newbold of [Neatnik](https://neatnik.net/) thought would be useful.
+The reality, however, is that it is much more than that.
 In creating this service, Adam has found a way to bring together a community of passionate tinkerers, who reside within an IRC channel (bridged with a Discord server, just in case you're not **that** technical).

 Why do I mention all of this?
 Well, with the world seemingly become a more serious and dark place with every passing moment, these services (and the communities that thrive along with them) provide a light to help keep that darkness at bay.
 Whether it be thanks to the cute logo (known as Prami), the community, or just the fact that Adam himself is always willing to help you solve any issues you may have.